waylow/boneWidget/README.md

 * Feature: Add selected Mesh as widget-shape
 * Feature: Added Logger

-Note: This version was only tested on Windows.
-Please write to help.bonewidget@gmail.com if an error occurs on your OS (Please include error message)

 ## v1.6 Release Notes
 * Fixed the "DELETE UNUSED WIDGETS" function (was crashing because the context was wrong)